ianrumac/redukks/readme.md

 # Redukks [WIP]

 This library is still WIP.
-The API is complete but there is still work to be done to make it production ready on all platforms.
+The API is mostly complete and will not be changing, but there is still work to be done to make it production ready on all platforms.

 [![Redukks](https://img.shields.io/badge/version-0.1.2-blue)](https://github.com/ianrumac/redukks)
 [![Kotlin](https://img.shields.io/badge/kotlin-1.8.0-blue?logo=kotlin)](https://kotlinlang.org)